yugabyte/yugabyte-db/docs/content/preview/deploy/kubernetes/best-practices.md

 Kubernetes provides you with an option of employing remote disks using dynamic provisioning or local storage which has to be preprovisioned.

-Local storage provides great performance, but the data is not replicated and can be lost if the pod is moved to a different node due to node maintenance operations or node failure.
+Local storage provides great performance, but the data is not replicated and can be lost if the pod is moved to a different node for maintenance operations, or if a node fails.
 Remote storage has slightly lower performance but the data is resilient to failures.

 The following table summarizes the tradeoffs of local vs remote storage: